-What’s the difference between an accountant and a bookkeeper
+What’s the difference between an accountant and a bookkeeper?

 While you can manage your business finances yourself, seeking expert guidance and support from an accountant or bookkeeper can significantly help.

-Accounts and bookkeepers also provide unique insights into how much it costs to start a business and how to create an effective business budget, which will help to improve your chances of survival.
+Accountants and bookkeepers also provide unique insights into how much it costs to start a business and how to create an effective business budget, which will help to improve your chances of survival.
 As only 42.4% of SMEs survive past their first five years, the key is budgeting enough to launch and thrive long-term while maintaining routine and consistent health checks throughout your operation.

 In this article, we’ll explain the key functions and differences between an accountant and a bookkeeper, how to decide if you need one for your small business and which one is best for your specific needs.